 The project has great sustainability ambitions with each of its program being certified by the most relevant certification.
 The office building, the library and the kindergarten are NF HQE ™ Tertiary Buildings certified while the commercial centre and office building aim for a BREEAM Excellent rating both reflecting its enhanced performance, but also a reduction in its consumption and environmental impact.
 MVRDV is working with co-architects SRA Architects, CUT (hotel interior design), Saguez (commercial centre interior design), Egis (construction), SCYNA4 (engineering), LAFI + INEX (MEPP), Arcora (façade engineering) and Artelia (environmental consultant).

-The project will be completed in 2020.
+The project will be completed in 2020 and can be viewed here.

 More info on www.lesateliersgaite.com and the project will be presented at MIPIM 2018 taking place between 13-16 March 2018 - Palais des Festivals, Cannes, France.